adutbeny/Usask-GeoGuessr/README.md

 ## Overview

 Usask GeoGuessr is a program developed for CMPT370 Winter 2025 at the University of Saskatchewan by Matt Berry, Jake Evertman, Adut Beny, Laaiba Shaikh and Ben Krysak.
-The program was inpsired by the popular webgame GeoGeussr, where players are given a random location and after looking around must guess the location on a global map.
+The program was inspired by the popular webgame GeoGuessr, where players are given a random location and after looking around must guess the location on a global map.
 We intended for this to be a variation of that game where the scope was limited to locations around the University of Saskatchewan campus.
 It is both a learning tool for new or upcoming students to familiarize themselves with